StarRocks/starrocks/docs/en/administration/Query_planning.md

 ### User-defined variable hint

-You can use a `SET_USER_VARIABLE` hint to set one or more [user-defined variables](../reference/user_defined_variables.md) in SELECT statements, or in the INSERT statements.
+You can use a `SET_USER_VARIABLE` hint to set one or more [user-defined variables](../reference/user_defined_variables.md) in the SELECT statements or INSERT statements.

 If other statements contain a SELECT clause, you can also use the `SET_USER_VARIABLE` hint in that SELECT clause.
-The other statements can be SELECT statements and INSERT statements, but cannot be CREATE MATERIALIZED VIEW AS SELECT statements and CREATE VIEW AS SELECT statements.
+Other statements can be SELECT statements and INSERT statements, but cannot be CREATE MATERIALIZED VIEW AS SELECT statements and CREATE VIEW AS SELECT statements.
 Note that if the `SET_USER_VARIABLE` hint is used in the SELECT clause of CTE, the `SET_USER_VARIABLE` hint does not take effect even if the statement is executed successfully.

 Compared with [the general usage of user-defined variables](../reference/user_defined_variables.md) which takes effect at the session level, the `SET_USER_VARIABLE` hint takes effect at the statement level and does not impact the entire session.